snickers54/omise-application/README.md

 Here I made a tradeoff, this Big Integer is a runtime type and therefore add overheads (memory and CPU).
 But I prefer my software to be slower and consuming more memory than having unexpected behavior if passed really big number of transactions that could cause an integer overflow.

-I used a mutex to make sure the goroutines didn't write at the same time on the stats object.
+I used a mutex to make sure the goroutines didn't write at the same time on the Stats object.
 Avoiding race conditions and inaccurate counting.

 ## Dependencies
 I used the (go modules)[https://github.com/golang/go/wiki/Modules] which means my project is only compatible with golang 1.11+.